 Tsunami Preparedness

-The first wave is almost never the largest or worst.
-In fact, tsunami surges can last for many hours, carrying harmful, damaging debris and leaving areas flooded.
+When a tsunami arrives, the first wave is almost never the biggest or worst.
+Tsunami surges can last for many hours, carrying damaging debris and leaving areas flooded.

 What to do before a Tsunami Hits